revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-4. As a developer you need to check your production application status daily, how does Spring Boot could help here?
+4.As a developer you need to check your production application status daily, how does Spring Boot could help here?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)